KarinOldbring/bloomroom/README.md

     **Solution:** It turned out I had to remove the trailing slash from the checkout urls.py.

+* **Bug:** Another round of webhook errors occured which I noticed since no confirmation emails were sent and those are triggered by the webhook handler.

+    **Solution:** I double checked all secret_key, public_key and my wh_secret_key to make sure that the ones from my Stripe site matched in my Heroku Config Vars and in my env.py file.
+It turned out that the wh_secret_key was not the same anymore and after updating it the webhooks operated as expected.

 * **Bug:** When clicking all plants I wanted the different sub-categories to show up, but All Plants also showed up as a button.

     **Solution:** Initially I had entered All plants as its own category, but I later realized that was abundant and hence removed that category entirely which took care of the issue.